Sean Hannity is the face of the post-Trump identity crisis at Fox News

 And it is doing so — notably with a blitz of programming changes — amid something of an identity crisis, as a network that has long prided itself on being the king of cable TV has slipped from the top.

 On Tuesday, Fox announced that it finished its 19th consecutive year as the No. 1 cable news network.
 But in January, Fox reported monthly ratings that fell behind both of its main cable news competitors, CNN and MSNBC, for the first time in 20 years.
-Even Fox’s prime-time opinion juggernaut of Hannity, Tucker Carlson and Ingraham had smaller audiences than their CNN competitors did last month.
+Even Fox’s prime-time opinion juggernaut of Hannity, Ingraham and Tucker Carlson had smaller audiences than their CNN competitors did last month.

-And, unlike its competitors, Fox News had a worse January than it did a year ago.
+And, unlike its rivals, Fox News had a worse January than it did a year ago.
 While CNN was up 128 percent in total viewers in prime time for the month, and MSNBC was up 53 percent, Fox was down 13 percent compared with a year earlier.

 Some see in this plunge the disaffection of conservative viewers who had come to think of Fox as a loyal partner of Trump — only to share his outrage when the channel’s news division did not support his bogus claims of a stolen election.